jarvisroad/x100ecmd/README.md

 <a href="./README_en.md">English</a>
 </p> -->

-# ALINCO DJ-X100E CommandLine Tool
+# ALINCO DJ-X100E Command Line Tool

 - Unofficial command line tool for Alinco [DJ-X100E](https://alinco.com/Products/ham/ht/DJ-X100TE/)
+- Adapted for the DJX100E from the repo (https://github.com/bellx2/x100cmd) by Ryu Tanabe

 ## :beginner: How to use